acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Luna
 Wed, 15 Mar 2017 21:39:34

-"The Moon is not a destination&mdash;it is a direction." &ndash; Mike Collins, astronaut
+"The Moon is not a destination&mdash;it is a direction."&ndash;Mike Collins, astronaut

 ## Simply Because It&#039;s Amusing
 Thu, 16 Mar 2017 12:20:07